awahdat/dataforaf/src/content/post/people.md

 </script>
 <br />
 <ul>
-  <li>Kabul also leads in female population with 3,293,371 females, underscoring its status as the most populous province in Afghanistan for both genders.
+  <li>Kabul leads in female population with 3,293,371 females, underscoring its status as the most populous province in Afghanistan for both genders.
 </li>
-  <li>Balkh (956,005 females) and Hirat (1,367,414 females) also have substantial female populations, making them key regions in terms of demographic significance.
+  <li>Balkh (956,005 females) and Herat (1,367,414 females) also have substantial female populations, making them key regions in terms of demographic significance.
 </li>
   <li>The average female population across provinces is roughly 494,720, with the median female population being 353,543.
 Farah is the province with the median female population.
 </li>